Approach

 The EBITDA Normalization Opportunity

-AI-driven process improvements can qualify as legitimate EBITDA add-backs during due diligence—if documented correctly.
-The key distinction is between one-time implementation costs and recurring operational benefits.
-A $500K AI investment that permanently reduces analyst headcount requirements by three FTEs isn't an expense.
-It's a normalizing adjustment that increases adjusted EBITDA by the fully-loaded cost of those positions, often $450K or more annually.
+AI improvements can qualify as legitimate EBITDA add-backs during due diligence — if you document them right.
+The trick is separating one-time implementation costs from recurring benefits.
+A $500K AI investment that permanently removes three analyst FTEs isn't an expense.
+It's an add-back worth the fully-loaded cost of those positions — often $450K or more per year.

 Three Pathways from AI to Margin Improvement

 1. Labor Productivity Multipliers.
-The most direct path: same headcount, increased output capacity.
-When an AI-augmented analyst can process 40 deals per quarter instead of 25, you've created 60% more capacity without adding salary expense.
-This isn't about replacement—it's about leverage.
-The margin impact compounds as you scale deal flow without proportional headcount growth.
+Same headcount, more output.
+When an analyst with AI processes 40 deals per quarter instead of 25, you get 60% more capacity without adding salary.
+This isn't replacement — it's leverage.
+The margin impact compounds as you scale deal flow without scaling headcount.

 2. Error Reduction.
 Mistakes cost money.
-In financial services, they cost significant money—compliance failures, rework cycles, missed deal terms, and reputational damage.
-AI systems with proper verification architectures don't eliminate human judgment; they eliminate human oversights.
-Fewer errors mean fewer costly corrections, lower insurance premiums, and reduced regulatory exposure.
-These savings flow directly to the bottom line.
+In financial services, they cost a lot of money: compliance failures, rework, missed deal terms, reputation damage.
+AI catches what humans miss without taking over the judgment calls.
+Fewer errors mean fewer corrections, lower insurance premiums, and less regulatory exposure — straight to the bottom line.

 3. Speed-to-Decision.
 Time is capital.
-Every day a deal sits in due diligence represents holding costs, competitive risk, and opportunity cost.
-AI that compresses decision cycles from weeks to days doesn't just improve efficiency—it reduces the cost of capital deployed in pending transactions.
-For firms running multiple simultaneous deals, this acceleration translates to material working capital improvements.
+Every day a deal sits in diligence costs holding fees, competitive risk, and opportunity cost.
+AI that compresses decision cycles from weeks to days reduces the cost of capital tied up in pending deals.
+For firms running several deals at once, that adds up to material working capital gains.

 The Valuation Translation

-Converting efficiency metrics to EBITDA impact requires discipline.
-Consider: a 30% productivity gain for a six-person analyst team doesn't mean you fire two people.
-It means you process 30% more deal flow with the same team, driving revenue growth without proportional cost increases.
-If that additional capacity generates $2M in incremental revenue at 40% contribution margin, you've added $800K to EBITDA.
-At a 10x multiple, that's $8M in enterprise value from an AI investment that might cost $200K to implement.
+Converting efficiency to EBITDA takes discipline.
+A 30% productivity gain on a six-person analyst team doesn't mean you fire two people.
+It means you process 30% more deal flow with the same team — revenue growth without proportional cost growth.

-Sustainable AI improvements command premium multiples because they represent structural advantages, not one-time gains.
-Buyers pay more for businesses with embedded operational leverage.
-The question isn't whether AI can improve margins—it's whether you can prove it will continue to improve margins under new ownership.
+Sustainable AI gains earn premium multiples because they're structural, not one-time.
+Buyers pay more for businesses with built-in operational leverage.
+The question isn't whether AI improves margins — it's whether you can prove it will keep improving them under new ownership.

-The firms that treat AI as a strategic value driver—not a cost center—will see the difference at exit.
-AI implementation isn't an IT expense; it's enterprise value creation.
-The gap between "we use AI" and "our AI adds $5M to adjusted EBITDA" is documentation, measurement, and strategic intent.
-Close that gap, and you're not selling efficiency.
+Firms that treat AI as a value driver — not a cost center — see the difference at exit.
+AI isn't an IT expense.
+It's enterprise value creation.
+The gap between "we use AI" and "our AI adds $5M to adjusted EBITDA" is documentation, measurement, and intent.
+Close that gap and you're not selling efficiency.
 You're selling multiple expansion.

 Part of Our Framework